UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/lesson03.rst

 Or whatever.
 Before you commit. (or after, but then it will be in the history forever)

+.. note:: There are some times when you might want to put IDE configuration in git -- particularly if it's only you, or the entire team is using the same IDE.
+But you don't want to put anything specific to your system in git.
+For example, here are recommendations for PyCharm: https://intellij-support.jetbrains.com/hc/en-us/articles/206544839

 You don't need to type check:
 -----------------------------